ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

 _I have a software engineering background but do have a delicate business mind.
-With over 2 years in digital transformation, I have been involved in all phases of typical SDLC.
-So I'm confident and excited to take jobs related to solution consulting of product innovation.
+With over 2 years of experience in Product R&D, I have been involved in all phases of typical SDLC.
+So I'm confident and excited to take jobs related to solution consulting of Digital Transformation.
 I can work under pressure, eager to learn new business trends and technology.
 Especially, I love delivering products that make society better._
 <br />

 <br />